CatalysmsServerManager/docs/docs/en/PrismaCore/claimcreator.md

 ![Missing image](/assets/images/CPM/claimCreator/login1.png)

-If you want to change the default permissions for ClaimCreator create claims, view online players, view landclaims, view advClaims and (quest) POI's, you can do so in PrismaCore_permissions.xml.
+If you want to change the default permissions for ClaimCreator create claims, view online players, view landclaims, view advClaims and (quest) POI's, you can do so in ClaimCreator_permissions.xml.
 That file is in your Saves folder.

 ````
 <?xml version="1.0" encoding="UTF-8"?>